Elon Musk never sought approval for a single Tesla tweet, U.S. SEC tells judge

 The SEC said in Monday's filing that the pre-approval policy agreed in the settlement was designed to include a wide variety of his comments, not just those that were deemed material by the regulator's standards.

 The fraud settlement between Musk, Tesla and the SEC resolved a lawsuit brought by the regulator over claims Musk made on Twitter in August that he had "funding secured" to take Tesla private at $420 per share.
-The SEC called those tweets "false and misleading" and a go-private deal never materialised.
+The SEC called those tweets "false and misleading" and a go-private deal never materialized.

 As part of that settlement, Musk stepped down as the company's chairman and he and Tesla agreed to pay $20 million each in fines.